NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 SETvars.trl2avg.OPTIONS.subsampling.static_sets = 'Flanker_resp_ISFA_base_averages_subsampling';
 ```

-It is worth noting that the subsampling procedure was only done once for each condition, for each participant.
-The index of trials going into each subsample was saved into the `data_cache` folder, so that the exact same mixture of trials would be used for computing all EEG metrics.
+It is worth noting that the subsampling is typically only computed once, for each condition, for each participant.
+The index of trials going into each subsample is saved into the `data_cache` folder, so that the exact same mixture of trials can be used when computing additional EEG metrics.

-#### `Flanker_resp_ISFA_base_averages.m`
+#### `Run_Flanker_resp_ISFA_base_averages.m`

-This script is what will actually be run to compute erps.
-As previously described, it calls `Flanker_resp_ISFA_base_loadvars.m` (which includes basic settings for controlling how this script runs) and `Flanker_resp_ISFA_base_loaddata.m` (which consists of parameters for loading the data).
-However, this script itself has additional parameters that can be tweaked.
+This is the script that will actually be run by the user in order to compute ERPs.
+As previously described, this script calls `Flanker_resp_ISFA_base_loadvars.m` (which includes basic settings for controlling how this script runs) and `Flanker_resp_ISFA_base_loaddata.m` (which consists of parameters for loading the data).
+However, this script itself also has additional parameters that can be modified.

-1)	Line 23 sets up the interested components to be plotted at the end.
-Specifically, the example ERP CORE ERN data was epoched from -1000ms to 2000ms and the baseline was -400ms and 200ms.
-With 128 sampling rate (128 time bins per second), the baseline start time bin is -400*128/1000 = -51.2 (approximately -51), and the baseline end time bin is -200*128/1000 = -25.6 (approximately -26).
-Additionally, the whole window (`ww`) for -1000～2000ms is -1000*128/1000 = -128 (start time bin), 2000*128/1000 – 1 = 255 (end time bin - minus 1 as it starts from 0 time bin).
-Similarly, if ERN is of interest (which is 0～100ms), the start component window would be 0 and the end component window would be 100*128/1000 – 1 = 11.8 (approximately 12).
-Moreover, set `Peak` to `max` if the component peaks at a negative voltage and to `min` if the component peaks at a positive voltage. `Measures` controls topographical plotting and `mp` means plotting both mean and peak topographical maps.
-Therefore, edit those parameters in Line 23 based on your data and interests.
-Of course, you can simply have a `ww` which would plot grand averages.
+1)	Line 23 defines the components of interest to be plotted, which are defined in terms of sample points.
+Because PTB defines components in terms of sample points, and not ms, users must convert desired component time windows from ms to sample points in order to define them in the PTB.
+The example ERP CORE ERN data was epoched from -1000 ms to 2000 ms and the baseline period was defined as -400 ms and 200 ms. Thus, with a 128 Hz sampling rate (128 time bins per second), the baseline start time bin is -400x128/1000 = -51.2 sample points (which must be rounded to the nearest integer; -51), and the baseline end time bin is -200x128/1000 = -25.6 (rounded to -26).
+Additionally, the whole window (`ww`), which denotes the x-axis the ERP plots, for -1000～2000ms is -1000x128/1000 = -128 (start time bin), 2000x128/1000 – 1 = 255 (end time bin - minus 1 as it starts from 0 time bin).
+Similarly, in order to define an ERN analysis window from  0～100 ms, the start time window would be 0 and the end of the component window would be 100x128/1000 – 1 = 11.8 (rounded to 12). `Measures` controls topographical plotting and `mp` indicates that both the mean and peak topographical maps will be returned.

 ```
 comps_defs = {